ircv3/ircv3-specifications/extensions/batch-3.2.md

 ## Errata

-Previous versions of this spec did not specify that the full batch type name should be parsed as nothing more than an opaque identifier.
+Previous versions of this spec did not specify that the full batch type name MUST be parsed as an opaque identifier.
 This was added to improve client resiliency.